UniversalDependencies/docs/_gd/index.md

 ### _nach maireann_

-This is `acl:relcl` of the deceased because _nach_ is the negative relativiser.
+(as in _Dr Calum MacGilleathain nach maireann_, 'The late Dr Calum Maclean') This is `acl:relcl` of the deceased because _nach_ is the negative relativiser.

 ### `parataxis`